Assia Ahhatt

-Assia Ahhatt (born June 3, 1955) is a Ukrainian violinist and singer.
-Ahhatt gained international notoriety in 2013 with her first single, “If Only Tonight” receiving over three million views.
+Assia Ahhatt (born June 3, 1965) is a violinist, singer, composer, producer, Merited Artist of Ukraine, Grammy Award nominee, Grammy voting member, laureate, and diploma winner of international competitions.

 Early life and education

-She was born in Kyiv, capital of former Ukrainian Soviet Socialist Republic.
+Ahhatt was born in Kyiv, capital of former Ukrainian Soviet Socialist Republic.
 She graduated from Glier College of Music and National Music Academy, both located in Kyiv, Ukraine.
 After her graduation, she completed an internship at The Music Academy in Nice, France (Academie de musique de Nice).

 Career

-Assia was the soloist of the Ukrainian National Philharmonic.
-During a short period of time, Assia was able to achieve significant results in her professional career.
+Ahhatt was the soloist of the Ukrainian National Philharmonic.
+During a short period of time, Ahhatt was able to achieve significant results in her professional career.
 She performed at well-known concert halls in Germany, France, Italy and other European countries, and won nominations and awards in several European music festivals and competitions.

-Her first solo release in 1999, “Homo Novus,” represented a mix of instrumental and modern music (classical music in a self composed modern arrangement).
-To promote this album, Assia toured over the biggest cities nationwide.
+Her first solo release in 1999, Homo Novus, represented a mix of instrumental and modern music (classical music in a self composed modern arrangement).
+To promote this album, Ahhatt toured over the biggest cities nationwide.

-Assia Ahhatt began her career as a singer in 2002.
-That same year, she signed a deal with EMI records (Poland).
+Ahhatt began her career as a singer in 2002.
+That same year, she signed a deal with EMI Records (Poland).

-Later Assia signed another deal - with Universal Poland, and recorded a song ‘Where are you now?’ in duet with Polish-born Hollywood actor Bogusław Linda.
+Later Ahhatt signed another deal with Universal Poland, and recorded a song "Where Are You Now?" as a duet with Polish-born Hollywood actor Bogusław Linda.
 The song instantly became a hit in several European countries.
 Linda also starred in the video for the above-mentioned song.
-In 2022, Assia also signed with Universal/Ukrainian Records as well.
+In 2022, Ahhatt signed with Universal/Ukrainian Records.

-Her next album “Chocolad” (Chocolate) was released in 2003, it contained songs in Russian, Polish and French.
-Later Assia decided to surprise her fans by performing the song “Mechty” (Dreams) in an unknown language which she created by herself.
-This song, along with other ones, composed by Assia herself, were included into the new album “Dysha bolela” (Soul Hurts) and released in 2005.
+Her next album Chocolad (Chocolate) was released in 2003, it contained songs in Russian, Polish and French.
+Ahhatt later surprised fans by performing the song “Mechty” ("Dreams") in an unknown language which she created by herself.
+This song, along with other ones, composed by Ahhatt herself, were included into the new album Dysha bolela (Soul Hurts) and released in 2005.

-In 2005, Assia formed the duo “69” and became its producer and co-songwriter.
-Albums ‘Goryachiy pocelui’ (Горячий поцелуй; Hot Kiss) and ‘I Like It’ were released in 2006, in partnership with "69".
+In 2005, Ahhatt formed the duo “69” and became its producer and co-songwriter.
+Albums Goryachiy pocelui (Горячий поцелуй; Hot Kiss) and I Like It were released in 2006, in partnership with "69".

 In 2007, her new album “Я лучшая” (Ya lychshaya, I Am the Best) was released.
-In 2010, Assia released the album “Angeli ne kuryat” (Ангелы не курят, Angels Don't Smoke).
+In 2010, Ahhatt released the album Angeli ne kuryat (Ангелы не курят, Angels Don't Smoke).

 She has successfully combined her singing and songwriting talents, having appeared on stage with iconic performers including Robert Plant, Mark Knopfler, Jean-Luc Ponty, and Pierre Blanchard.
 She also performed with musicians such as Kurt Elling and trumpet player Chris Botti, and award-winning music composer Eric Serra.

-Assia Ahhatt records in the leading studios in Europe and the West Lake Studio in Los Angeles, US.
-Studios was recorded her debut U.S. single “If only tonight" (2013) that instantly became a hit in America and headed several U.S. Charts:
+Ahhatt records in the leading studios in Europe and the West Lake Studio in Los Angeles, US.
+Studios recorded her debut U.S. single "If Only Tonight" (2013) that instantly became a hit in America and headed several U.S. Charts: